Gorillaz: Song Machine project and Meanwhile EP (2020–2021)

-On 9 September, the band released "Strange Timez", the sixth episode of Song Machine.
+On 9 September the band released "Strange Timez", the sixth episode of Song Machine.
 The track features Robert Smith, from the Cure.
 Gorillaz also announced the title and tracklist for Song Machine, Season One: Strange Timez, released on 23 October 2020, featuring further guest appearances from Elton John, 6lack, JPEGMafia, Kano, Roxani Arias, Moonchild Sanelly and Chai, among others.

-On 1 October, the band released "The Pink Phantom", the seventh episode of Song Machine.
-The track features Elton John and American R&B recording artist 6lack.
+On 1 October the band released "The Pink Phantom", the seventh episode of Song Machine.
+The track features John and the American R&B recording artist 6lack.
 Before the release of Song Machine, Season One: Strange Timez, Gorillaz started a radio show on Apple Music called Song Machine Radio where each virtual character has a turn to invite special guests and play some of their favourite tunes.

-A few days from the release of Song Machine, Season One: Strange Timez, Albarn confirmed that the band already has a song for Season Two of Song Machine prepared for release, and also mentioned that the second part of the project will be released earlier than expected.
+A few days ahead of the release of Song Machine, Season One: Strange Timez, Albarn revealed that he had written a song for the project's second season.

-On 5 November, the band released "The Valley of the Pagans", the eighth episode of Song Machine.
-The track features American singer Beck.
-The music video is somewhat notorious for being the first major studio production filmed in Grand Theft Auto V. The video ends with a reference to previous album, Plastic Beach.
+On 5 November the band released "The Valley of the Pagans", the eighth episode of Song Machine.
+The track features the American singer Beck.
+The music video is known for being the first major studio production filmed in Grand Theft Auto V. The video ends with a reference to previous album, Plastic Beach.
 For unknown reasons, the music video on the official Gorillaz YouTube channel was set to private just a few days after its initial premiere.
-On 9 March 2021, Gorillaz uploaded an alternative version of the music video to their official YouTube channel, which does not feature any gameplay from Grand Theft Auto V.

-On 24 December, the band released "The Lost Chord", the ninth and final episode of the first season of Song Machine.
-The track features British musician Leee John.
+On 9 March 2021 Gorillaz uploaded an alternative version of the music video to their official YouTube channel, which does not feature any gameplay from Grand Theft Auto V. On 24 December the band released "The Lost Chord", the ninth and final episode of the first season of Song Machine.
+The track features the British musician Leee John.

-On 26 March 2021, the band celebrated its debut album's 20th anniversary with oncoming reissues of their catalog and teases of non-fungible tokens; due to its impact on climate change, the latter was met with criticism by various sources and fans—some noting that the act contradicts the environmental themes of Plastic Beach.
+On 26 March 2021 the band celebrated its debut album's 20th anniversary with oncoming reissues of their catalogue and teases of non-fungible tokens; due to its impact on climate change, the latter was met with criticism by various sources and fans—some noting that the act contradicts the environmental themes of Plastic Beach.
 No non-fungible tokens have since released.
 The band also announced a boxset, the G Collection, containing six of their studio albums—excluding The Fall—for Record Store Day.

-On 10 August 2021, Gorillaz debuted three new songs, "Meanwhile" (featuring British rapper Jelani Blackman), "Jimmy Jimmy" (featuring British rapper AJ Tracey), and "Déjà Vu" (featuring Jamaican-British singer Alicaì Harley), during a free concert at The O2 Arena in London, England exclusively for National Health Service employees and their families.
+On 10 August 2021 Gorillaz debuted three new songs, "Meanwhile" (featuring British rapper Jelani Blackman), "Jimmy Jimmy" (featuring the British rapper AJ Tracey), and "Déjà Vu" (featuring the Jamaican-British singer Alicaì Harley), during a free concert at the O2 Arena in London, England exclusively for National Health Service employees and their families.
 They then performed them again at the subsequent concert open to the public the next day (both of which served as the first live audience concerts of the Song Machine Tour).
 These three songs were announced to be tracks from a new EP entitled Meanwhile, with the cover originally published on TikTok.